termslang/termslang/README.md

 Contract constructor section begins with word "Contract", optionally followed by the contract's name in double quotes.
 The name doesn't affect the bytecode in any way (unlike i.e. in Solidity).

-Contract main section consists of word Conditions followed by separator.
-Separators in TERMS are to divide sentences of the contract.
+Contract main section begins with word "Conditions" followed by separator.
+Separators in TERMS divide sentences of the contract.
 Separators are the following: dot(.), colon(:), semicolon(;).
 All separators are equal and have to be used according to context.
 All the following sequences are equal:
 ```